 All Corvettes since 1973 have used SMC body panels, but the material composition has changed dramatically, featuring less traditional fiberglass and more lightweight plastic.
 The early SMC material created parts that were stronger and more rigid, but more brittle.
 As SMC technology and production experience evolved, Corvette engineers were able to alter the material composition and the body parts’ specifications to trim the Corvette’s curb weight.
 Mostly, that happened through making thinner body panels, because SMC was denser and stronger than conventional fiberglass.

-It’s rare that a next-generation model of any vehicle is lighter than it predecessor, but that was the case with the fifth-generation (C5) Corvette in 1997.
+It’s rare that a next-generation model of any vehicle is lighter than its predecessor, but that was the case with the fifth-generation (C5) Corvette in 1997.
 In fact, the 1997 Corvette was larger overall – longer and wider – than the 1996 model, but it weighed nearly 100 pounds less.
 A greater emphasis on advanced materials was the reason.

 The contributors that helped drive down the C5’s curb weight included the use of SMC body panels with more plastic than ever before.
 The material, basically the same used in the current sixth-generation (C6) Corvette, was composed of about 40 percent resin – polyester, vinyl ester, styrene or a blend of all three – 33 percent calcium-carbonate filler, 20 percent chopped fiberglass, The remaining 7 percent is resin and hardeners that improve the out-of-mold surface finish.